 Tag questions

-Unlike yes/no questions and questions asking for specific information, tag questions are short questions at the end of a statement that ask the listener to confirm the statement.
+Unlike yes/no questions and “wh” questions, tag questions use short question tags at the end of a statement to ask the listener to confirm or deny it.
 For example:

 - Your school is downtown, isn’t it?